How to Start an LLC in Florida

 Adding these can create a stronger operating agreement and help keep your LLC running smoothly and efficiently.

-Of course, an operating agreement is still optional.
-So you don't need to file it with the state when you form your Florida LLC.
+Of course, a Florida LLC operating agreement is still optional.
+So you don't need to file it with the state.
 You can keep it with your company's records instead.

 To dissolve a Florida LLC, you need to file your Articles of Dissolution with the state's Division of Corporations office.
 You can do this via mail or online using their portal.
 Besides the form, you also need to pay a $25 filing fee.
 They accept payment via credit card, debit card, and a Sunbiz prepaid account.